Jul 1, 2024 • 12 min read

 If you haven’t lost your entire pregnancy weight by the 12th week after giving birth, it may mean you gained more than you needed to support your pregnancy.
 Research shows that pregnancy doesn’t influence your ability to lose weight from this point onward.

-What this means for you is that you need to eat smart and find ways to engage in aerobic exercises like walking, jogging, swimming, or any other activity that increases your heart rate for at least 30 minutes at one time.
+This means that you need to eat smart and find ways to engage in aerobic exercises like walking, jogging, swimming, or any other activity that increases your heart rate for at least 30 minutes at a time.

 After giving birth, all the stressors of raising a family and working make losing those stubborn few pounds difficult.
 There are many barriers to losing this weight that you need to address to regain your pre-pregnancy size:

 • Not enough time to eat healthily.
-Many women have a decline in their consumption of healthy food after pregnancy.
+Many women eat less healthy food after pregnancy.
 With the rush of daily living, finding healthy food options and cooking at home are more difficult.
 This leads to foods that are more calorie-dense and low in nutrients.

 • Less time for exercise.
 While having a baby at home means taking a lot of extra steps, it doesn’t really help you lose weight.
 Many women have fewer episodes of vigorous physical activity necessary for adequate fat burning.